nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Description:
 * Each appointment has a **unique pair of date and time**.
-  * No two appointments with the exact same meeting date and time can exist in the app at the same time.
+  * No two appointments with the exact same pair of meeting date and time can exist in the app at the same time.
 * The format for specifying a date is **`DD-MM-YYYY`**.
 * The format for specifying a time is **`HHMM`** (in 24-hour clock).
+* The appointment to be added **cannot have a meeting date and time that is already passed**.

 Examples:
 * `add appointment n/Meet Jacob r/For collection of commission d/19-05-2021 t/1930`